VAT 69 Commando: Organisation

 Operators from Special Actions Unit and 69 Commando Battalion of Police SOCOM posing for group photo before the 60th Merdeka Day parade.

-There are four infantry squadrons in VAT 69 Commando with its own logistics unit, totaling around 1,900 members.
+There are four infantry squadrons in VAT 69 Commando with its own logistics unit, totalling around 1,900 members.
 Squadrons are split into patrol teams consisting of six to ten operatives led by a Police Inspector (Insp) or Superintendent of Police (SUPT).
 Within each patrol, individual members may specialise in sniping, explosive ordnance disposal, demolitions, communications and as field medics.

 Previously separate entities, both the VAT 69 and the UTK were amalgamated into the PGK Command on 20 October 1997, when it was launched by the 5th Inspector-General of Police, Tan Sri Rahim Noor.
 However, VAT 69 and the UTK are still operational as separate units.
 The UTK is now officially known as Pasukan Gerakan Khas Detachment A and VAT 69 has been deputised to Pasukan Gerakan Khas Detachment B.

-Based at the Royal Malaysia Police Headquarters in Bukit Aman, Kuala Lumpur, the PGK is under the direct command of the RMP's Internal Security and Public Order (Keselamatan Dalam Negeri dan Ketenteraman Awam) Director.
+Based at the Bukit Aman, Kuala Lumpur, the PGK is under the direct command of the RMP's Internal Security and Public Order (Keselamatan Dalam Negeri dan Ketenteraman Awam; KDNKA) Director.
 The unit commander holds the rank of Senior Assistant Commissioner (SAC) and is the deputy director of the Internal Security and Public Order (Special Operations Command).